yaal-coop/canaille/doc/features.rst

 Canaille provides an interface to manage user profiles.

-The exact list of displayed fields, and wether they are :attr:`writable <canaille.core.configuration.ACLSettings.WRITE>` or :attr:`read-only <canaille.core.configuration.ACLSettings.READ>` depends on the user :class:`Access Control List settings (ACL) <canaille.core.configuration.ACLSettings>`.
+The exact list of displayed fields, and whether they are :attr:`writable <canaille.core.configuration.ACLSettings.WRITE>` or :attr:`read-only <canaille.core.configuration.ACLSettings.READ>` depends on the user :class:`Access Control List settings (ACL) <canaille.core.configuration.ACLSettings>`.

 Depending on their ACL :class:`permissions <canaille.core.configuration.Permission>`, users can either be allowed to edit their own profile, edit any user profile, or do nothing at all.